Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

-While the utilization of these facilities and techniques produced a wealth of data, it primarily addressed the needs for knowledge about the collective properties of neutron-rich nuclei near or at the r-process path.
-These studies provided important information and input for the early r~process simulations based on the $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium assumptions.
+These studies provided important information and input for r-process simulations based on the $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium assumptions.
 Specific challenges remained, such as the $(n,\gamma)$ nuclear cross section reaction data for simulating the r-process nucleosynthesis after freeze-out.
 The associated reaction cross sections and reaction rates that are now used in dynamic r-process simulations rely entirely on statistical model calculations, utilizing Hauser-Feshbach codes like SMOKER, NON-SMOKER\footnote{\url{https://nucastro.org/reaclib.html}}, and TALYS\footnote{\url{http://www.talys.eu/more-about-talys}}.
-While this approach is commonly used, it is not clear how reliable these predictions for the $(n,\gamma)$ reaction rates are and how valid they are for reactions on neutron-rich closed-shell nuclei that are characterized by low Q-values~\citep{Rauscher.Thielemann.Kratz:1997}.
-In fact, it is expected that close to the stability the direct capture component dominates, permitting possibly an $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium down to lower temperatures \cite{Mathews1983}, but how reliable are the predictions for the strength of such direct capture components \cite{Goriely:1998,arnould07}?
+It is not clear how reliable these predictions for the $(n,\gamma)$ reaction rates are and how valid they are for reactions on neutron-rich closed-shell nuclei that are characterized by low $Q$-values (neutron binding energies)~\citep{Rauscher.Thielemann.Kratz:1997}.
+In fact, it is expected that far from stability the direct capture component dominates, permitting possibly an $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium down to low temperatures \cite{Mathews1983}, but how reliable are the predictions for the strength of such direct capture components \cite{Goriely:1998,arnould07}?
 A direct measurement of neutron capture reactions on short-lived neutron-rich nuclei is challenging and certainly not feasible within the near future.
-The experimental developments have focused on two approaches that combine theory and experiment in order to get at the neutron capture cross-sections, the $\beta$-Oslo method \cite{Spyrou2014, Spyrou2017, Tornyi2014, Guttormsen1987} and surrogate reactions \cite{Escher2012}, mostly $(d,p)$ to get access to $(n,\gamma)$ rates.
+The experimental developments have focused on two approaches that combine theory and experiment in order to get at the neutron capture cross-sections, the $\beta$-Oslo method \cite{Spyrou2014, Spyrou2017, Tornyi2014, Guttormsen1987} and surrogate reactions \cite{Escher2012,Kozub2012,Manning.Arbanas.ea:2019,Tang.Key.ea:2020}, mostly $(d,p)$ to get access to $(n,\gamma)$ rates.
 New initiatives have also recently been proposed for direct neutron capture studies at ring experiments \cite{Reifarth2017}.
 This proposal is particularly challenging since the idea is to combine, for the first time, a method that couples radioactive beam with radioactive target experiments.
-Below, we discuss the facilities and approaches presently used for the production of neutron-rich nuclei on or near the r-process path, along with some of the noteworthy experimental developments in tools and techniques that allow measurements of nuclear masses, $\beta$-decay rates, $\beta$-delayed neutron emission probabilities, and neutron capture rates of nuclei required as inputs for reliable simulations of the r~process.